lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab1.md

 	(if multiple match, print the one with the smaller boiling point, or do what is described in the go beyond section below)
-* 10 points: prints the message `Substance unknown` if the entered temperature is not within 5% of any of the substances' boiling points.
+* 10 points: prints the message `Substance unknown` if the entered temperature is not within the given percent of any of the substances' boiling points.

 ### Hints